epfl-lasa/load-share-estimation/README.md

  - The mass of the force/torque sensor plate (in kg), which is the part that's not bolted on the arm.

 Note: the f/t sensor plate mass is a little tricky to estimate.
 We determined it experimentally by zero-ing the sensor with the plate hanging freely down, then flipping the sensor so the plate is up (all forces should be along the z-axis).
 Then, the mass of the plate (m_plate) will be given by the force in the z-axis (F_z):

     -2 * m_plate * g = F_z

-During execution, we need to subscribe to the force/torque sensor data, and we must have access to the sensor's pose (using a `tf` transform).

-We must also know the acceleration of the robot's end-effector, and the robot root (as a `tf`) in the world frame so that we can express the forces in the .
+The node computes the **wrenches expressed in the world frame**.
+For this, we need access to the following pieces of information:

+  - The force/torque sensor data.
+  - The end-effector acceleration.
+  - The sensor's pose (as a `tf`).
+  - The robot root's pose (as a `tf) in the world frame.

+The acceleration (along with information about the hand/object) enables us to compute the effect of the robot dynamic on the sensed forces (to remove the forces due to acceleration).
+The transforms enable us to express the forces in the world frame.

 ## Outputs